joseosuna-engineer/software-development-practices-and-principles/README.md

 <img src="https://git-scm.com/images/logos/downloads/Git-Logo-2Color.png" align="left"  width="200" />

-Why **good commit messages** matter?
+[Git Commit Formatting Rules](resources/docs/commit.md): Why **good commit messages** matter?
 If you browse the log of any random Git repository, you will probably find its **commit messages** are more or less a mess.
 A **well-crafted Git commit message** is the best way to communicate context about a change to fellow developers (and indeed to their future selves).
-Check [Git Commit Formatting Rules](resources/docs/commit.md).

 ## Don't repeat yourself (DRY)